Digital Asset Management, STL viewers, Minihoarder and Windows 10 3D Model viewer.

 It can be a pain to find the right file when looking through your list of models.
 I’ve been using 3D Browser for 3D Users from Mootools for several months now.
 At $69, it’s not cheap, but it works well.
 This is a full Digital Asset Management suite that includes a lot of features you would expect in a Digital Asset Management package.
 You can set favorites, search files using several criteria including keywords you set, and you can set all kinds of information about the files.
 Title, subject, notes, category, author are all worthwhile fields.
 The other one, is Keywords.
 By using keywords, you can set “games” to different files and then if you want to print something for that game, you can search for that keyword and see what models you have that would work for said game.
 If, like me, you have commercial licenses, you can also mark them commercial as well, and search for those.
 It’s very convenient.

-STLVault is a new one being actively developed.
+STLVault is a new one.
+Activity has waned, but it is free and functional.
 Unlike 3D Browser, it actually supports .3mf files.
 This is also cross platform working on Linux, Macs as well as PCs (where the other 2 in this list only work on Windows).
 This is an Open Source project that is free to use.

 Digital Asset Management – Connector